-Eric Daniels served as Robinson+Cole's managing partner from 2000 to 2009 and currently serves as partner in charge of the firm's Hartford office.
-Eric also serves as chair of the firm's Product Liability Practice Group, and is a founding member of the firm's Manufacturing Industry Team.
+Eric Daniels served as Robinson+Cole's managing partner from 2000 to 2009.
+Eric currently serves as chair of the firm's Product Liability Practice Group, and is a founding member of the firm's Manufacturing Industry Team.
 He has more than 30 years of experience in the litigation and trial of product liability cases and business and commercial matters.

 Eric serves as national product liability counsel for the largest global manufacturer of commercial and residential ice machines and related products.
 In addition, he has served as national product liability counsel for a manufacturer of commercial food preparation and refrigeration equipment, a distributor of consumer appliances, and a manufacturer of flooring systems.
 Finally, he has served as Connecticut product liability counsel for a manufacturer of lawn and gardening equipment.
 His experience includes the defense and mediation of multiple claims asserted against a leading manufacturer of stormwater retention systems, the defense of a leading manufacturer of electronic goods in a class action involving portable DVD players, the defense of a leading automobile manufacturer in a significant personal injury case involving product design and warning issues, and the defense of multiple claims of food contamination.

 Large Loss Property Subrogation